 PSYC 220 Brain, Behavior and Cognition 3 cr.

 The course explores the biological, behavioral and cognitive approaches to psychology, with particular attention to assumptions that underlie each system of thought.
 The course emphasizes both classical theories and current findings.

-PSYC 225W Developmental Psychology: Childhood and Adolescence 3 cr.
+PSYC 225W Developmental Psych: Childhood and Adolescence 3 cr.

 This course focuses on the development of children from infancy through adolescence, addressing social, cultural, biological, cognitive, and existential aspects of child development.
 Writing Intensive.

 PSYC 228W Psychology of Personality 3 cr.

 Critical examination of major theories of personality.
 Writing intensive course.